Carhaix-Plouguer: History

 The city was called Vorgium at the time of the Roman Empire.
 It was the chief town of the Osismii.

 Culture

 The Vieilles Charrues Festival (Literally: Old Ploughs Festival) is held every year in mid-July.

 This festival is one of the largest music events in Europe, attracting more than 200,000 people every year.
 It is held in the fields once held by the famille de Saisy de Kerampuil and the festival venue is next to the Chateau Kerampuil.

+In 2023, the Festival du Cross, an annual international cross country running competition, was founded inspired by the Vieilles Charrues Festival.

 In continental histories Carhaix is thought to be Carohaise of King Leodegrance and the Roman city of Vorgium.
 It is at Carohaise that the legendary King Arthur defends Leodegrance by defeating Rience, and meets Guinevere, Leodegrance's daughter.
 Modern archaeological digs have uncovered evidence of the ancient Roman city including its aqueduct system.

 Population

 Inhabitants of Carhaix-Plouguer are called Carhaisiens.
 The population data given in the table and graph below for 1954 and earlier refer to the former commune of Carhaix.